-This Association for the Advancement of Medical Instrumentation (AAMI) standard implies a consensus of those substantially concerned with its scope and provisions.
-The existence of an AAMI standard does not in any respect preclude anyone, whether they have approved the standard or not, from manufacturing, marketing, purchasing, or using products, processes, or procedures not conforming to the standard.
-AAMI standards are subject to periodic review, and users are cautioned to obtain the latest editions.
+This Association for the Advancement of Medical Instrumentation (AAMI) recommended practice implies a consensus of those substantially concerned with its scope and provisions.
+The existence of an AAMI recommended practice does not in any respect preclude anyone, whether they have approved the recommended practice or not, from manufacturing, marketing, purchasing, or using products, processes, or procedures not conforming to the recommended practice.
+AAMI recommended practices are subject to periodic review, and users are cautioned to obtain the latest editions.

-CAUTION NOTICE: This AAMI standard may be revised or withdrawn at any time.
-AAMI procedures require that action be taken to reaffirm, revise, or withdraw this standard no later than 5 years from the date of publication.
-Interested parties may obtain current information on all AAMI standards by calling or writing AAMI.
+CAUTION NOTICE: This AAMI recommended practice may be revised or withdrawn at any time.
+AAMI procedures require that action be taken to reaffirm, revise, or withdraw this recommended practice no later than 5 years from the date of publication.
+Interested parties may obtain current information on all AAMI standards and recommended practices by calling or writing AAMI.